 CMS going End of Life – 3 steps towards lower risk version upgrading

-Several Danish authorities such as municipalities, government agencies and ministries are running on Sitecore 8, which will be phased out before the end of 2023.
-The same applies to Umbraco 7 solutions, which will be phased out in September 2023.
-This means that the version no longer will be maintained, and security holes won't be closed.
-This poses a considerable security risk, and the problem is of course no less when we’re talking about public authorities that often handle sensitive personal information.
+Several authorities such as municipalities, government agencies, and ministries are running on Sitecore 8, which will be phased out before the end of 2023.
+The same goes for Umbraco 7, which will go End of Life in September 2023.
+This means that the versions no longer will be maintained, and security holes won't be closed.
+This poses a considerable security risk, and the problem is of course no less when we’re talking about public authorities that often handle sensitive and personal information.

 An upgrade to newer versions or a move to another CMS is typically both complex and expensive.
-Not least because many of the solutions are built as monoliths in one single box, where many integrations, processes and user experiences go through these versions.
-It is almost unmanageable, and often the effort does not feel able to match the yield.
+Not least because many of the solutions are built as monoliths in one single box, where many integrations, processes, and user experiences go through these versions.
+It is almost unmanageable, and often the effort does not feel like it's matching the yield.

 Therefore, it can be hugely cumbersome to upgrade the existing solution as you have to consider all the dependencies in the upgrade.
-In addition to the cost of a cumbersome upgrade, you might need to add the license price, which is certainly not insignificant in limited budgets.👇
+In addition to the cost of the upgrade, you might need to add the license price, which is certainly not insignificant in limited budgets.👇

-Minimise the risk of your upgrade before upgrading or changing your system
+Minimise the risk of your upgrade before upgrading or transitioning your system

 As described, there are plenty of challenges to a monolith.
 And the challenges will not pass.
 It will always be complex to upgrade to new versions if some of these dependencies haven’t been disconnected from each other.
 However, there are ways to handle the upgrade that are far more flexible and far less risky.

-We recommend a process in three separate steps, so you ensure that your entire organisation and your users are calmly onboarded – and that you stay ahead of both security, uptime, and user experience.
+We recommend transitioning to a new, modern setup in three separate steps, so you ensure that your entire organisation and your users are calmly onboarded – and that you stay ahead of both security, uptime, and user experience.
 The three-part process should give you far more control at lower cost, and it will also ensure that future upgrades will be simpler.

-The key to a successful process is to separate the many dependencies so that you can manage each component more controlled and standardised.
+The key to a successful transistion is to separate the many dependencies so that you can manage each component more controlled and standardised.